danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 You'll then be promopted to input a password, and then you can use the output for pw, "mysalt" for pw_salt, and "sha1" for pw_type.

+To specify permission for an anonymous user, create an [auth] section with empty user and a password matching an empty string (e.g. "plain" pw_type, empty pw, and empty pw_salt.)

 NOTE: Use HTTPS protocol as possible when password authorization is activated, as input user name and password are unencrypted during HTTP transmission.